Ulva: The Clearances

 He thinks however, that the plan may not have been to starve them, but to create fishing stations of the type which Walker lamented the lack of.
 This is certainly what was attempted in Sutherland.
 Opinions on Clark remain divided.
 The island's guidebook claims:

 Clark's high hopes for this thriving community were shattered when the kelp market collapsed, and he was left with a great surplus of tenants.
 His greatest concern would have been for the people and their livelihoods.

 One of Clark's neighbours did not think much of his concern, and is reported to have shouted "Francis William Clark, there's a smell of your name all over Scotland".

 In an era in which large-scale evictions were commonplace — those of Torloisg and Glengorm for example — this Francis William Clark gained a notoriety that matched or exceeded that of the [other] evicting landlords of his time.
 'Notorious', 'ruthless', 'cruel', 'callous' are some of the epithets attached to his name.

 MacKenzie further notes, that unlike in Sutherland, where the Clearances are most remembered, there was no factor or middle man to provide a buffer between the tenants and the landlord, like the notorious Patrick Sellar, and that Clark did a lot of the evicting himself.

 In evidence to the Napier Commission, Alexander Fletcher recounted that Clark moved people from one piece of land to a small one, repeatedly "then to nothing at all, and when they would not clear off altogether, some of them had the roofs taken off their huts."

 Fletcher also claimed that Clark bullied the sick and the elderly: "In another case, there was a very sick woman...
 Notwithstanding the critical condition of the woman, he [F. W. Clark] had the roof taken down to a small bit over the woman's bed."
 Another recorded that a woman fetching water at a well was so terrified of him, that she "ran away, and left her kettle at the well, which Mr Clark took hold of and smashed to pieces."

 F. W. Clark was still alive at the time of the reports to the Napier Commission, and never made any attempt to refute these accusations.
 His son, of the same name, disagreed vocally with his father's behaviour and said, "he would rather have a cailleach (old woman) to light his pipe in every ruined house than all the sheep... of Ulva".

 The Clark family continued to own the island until 1945.
 F. W. Clark also bought, and cleared, the islands of Gometra and Little Colonsay.

-Here is a list of some of the cleared townships, and their current state.